 Also sometimes called non-insulin-dependent diabetes, Type 2 diabetes can often be controlled through diet, exercise and oral medication, the CDC notes.
 However, as it progresses, patients may need to start taking insulin to control blood sugar.

 Type 1 diabetes, on the other hand, is an autoimmune condition that develops when the pancreas stops making insulin.
 Sometimes referred to as juvenile diabetes, this type of diabetes is typically diagnosed in childhood.
-The CDC reports that risk factors for this type of diabetes are less clear, but family history and age seem to play a part.
+The CDC reports that risk factors for this type of diabetes are less clear, but family history seems to play a part.

 There are about 1.6 million people in America who have this form of diabetes, and they are dependent on insulin right from diagnosis.